What is Sigil?

 - Multi-platform: runs on Windows, Mac, and Linux

 - Full UTF-16 support

-- EPUB 2 spec support with limited EPUB 3 support
+- EPUB 2 spec support with a lot of EPUB 3 support

-- Multiple Views: Book View, Code View and Preview View
+- Multiple Views: Code View and Preview View

 - Complete control over directly editing EPUB syntax in Code View